BenjaminWas/PA9_FISHING_SIMULATOR/README.md

 Created for PA9, CPTS 122 at WSU.<br />
 Video Link:

-Instructions:
+Instructions: <br />
-Move using the WASD and click on a yellow tile to catch a fish.
+Move using the WASD and click on a yellow tile to catch a fish. <br />
+While in the minigame use W to move the hook up, and S to move it down. <br />
+To catch a fish you must make the hook (red circle) collide with a fish. <br />